sed-pro-inria/tools-training/1-vers/git.md

-With Git it is not possible to assign integer numbers to commits in a sequential way as is done in svn for instance, because Git's distributed nature and branches make the very notionof linear sequence vanish.
+With Git it is not possible to assign integer numbers to commits in a sequential way as is done in svn for instance, because Git's distributed nature and branches make the very notion of linear sequence vanish.

 Git uses the **SHA-1** cryptographic hash function to identify each object (**commit**, **tree**, **blob**) with a hash value.
 Such a hash value may look